ForestAdmin/documentation-user-guide/getting-started/master-your-ui/README.md

 ### What is a view? <a href="#what-is-a-view" id="what-is-a-view"></a>

 A view is simply the way to visualize your data in the Forest UI.
-By default, Forest Admin renders your data using a table view when you access multiple records and a form view to access, edit and create a specific record.
+By default, Forest Admin renders your data using a Table View when you access multiple records and a form view to access, edit and create a specific record.

 ### Forest Admin's different views

-After browsing through the table view of a Collection, you might want to dig further into a specific record.
+After browsing through the Table View of a Collection, you might want to dig further into a specific record.
 Click on a specific row to display a record’s page.

-#### Table view
+#### Table View

-The Table view is the most basic view of your collection.
+The Table View is the most basic view of your collection.
 It shows collections as rows and their fields as columns:

 ![](<../../.gitbook/assets/2022-01-26_17.26.42.png>)